External Research Opportunities

 The program awards grants of up to $1,000 to students from all areas of the sciences and engineering.
 Students use the funding to pay for travel expenses to and from a research site, or for purchase of non-standard laboratory equipment necessary to complete a specific research project.

 The application deadlines are March 15 and October 15 annually.
-For more information, please visit their website.
+For more information, please visit the Sigma Xi website.

 Federal Agencies have many programs that support undergraduate research.
 Review some of the opportunities below: